Data protection breach as anti-competitive behavior: BGH confirms legal standing for consumer protection associations

 Categories:

-The First Civil Senate of the Federal Court of Justice, which is responsible for competition law among other things, has clarified that breaches of the data protection information obligations of the General Data Protection Regulation (GDPR) can also constitute a breach of competition law.
+The First Civil Senate of the Federal Court of Justice, which is responsible for competition law among other things, has clarified that breaches of data protection law Duty to inform of the General Data Protection Regulation (GDPR) can also constitute a breach of competition law.
 This means that a qualified institution such as the consumer advice center or other consumer protection associations can take civil action against data protection violations.

 Data protection deficits in Facebook's "App Center"

 The defendant, Meta Platforms Ireland Ltd, operates the social network "Facebook".
 In one area of the platform, the so-called "App Center", the defendant makes third-party games available to its users.
 In November 2012, several games were offered there with a "Play now" button.
 Directly below this button were instructions such as: "By clicking on 'Play game' above, this application will receive: Your general information, Your email address, About you, Your status messages."
-It also explained that the application could "post on your behalf" - including scores, status updates, photos and more.
+It also explained that the application was allowed to "post on your behalf" - including scores, status messages, Photos and more.

-This information was criticized as inadequate by the plaintiff, the Federation of German Consumer Organizations (vzbv).
-In particular, users were not informed clearly and comprehensibly about the type, scope and purpose of the processing of their personal data.
-In addition, the blanket reference to the possibility of publishing content on behalf of users constituted an unreasonable disadvantage and was therefore to be qualified as invalid general terms and conditions.
+This information was criticized as inadequate by the complaining Federation of German Consumer Organizations (vzbv).
+In particular, users were not informed clearly and comprehensibly about the type, scope and purpose of the Processing of their personal data.
+In addition, the blanket reference to the possibility of publishing content in the name of the users constituted an unreasonable disadvantage and was therefore to be qualified as invalid general terms and conditions.
 The vzbv then brought an action for an injunction.

 Legal standing for consumer protection associations?

-After the Court of Appeal upheld the action, the BGH stayed the proceedings and referred several questions on the interpretation of Art.
-80 (2) GDPR to the Court of Justice of the European Union (CJEU) for a preliminary ruling.
+After the Court of Appeal had upheld the action, the BGH stayed the proceedings and referred several questions to the Court of Justice of the European Union (CJEU) on the interpretation of Art.
+80 (2) of the German Civil Code.
+GDPR for a preliminary ruling.
 The background to this was, in particular, the question of whether consumer protection associations are entitled to assert data protection violations in court without having to be commissioned by data subjects or specified in individual cases.
-The ECJ was asked to clarify whether such a right of action is compatible with the GDPR, in particular with regard to collective legal protection in data protection law.
+The ECJ was asked to clarify whether such a right of action is compatible with the GDPR in particular with regard to collective legal protection in data protection law.

 The ECJ has answered these questions in two judgments: On April 28, 2022 in Case C-319/20 (Meta Platforms Ireland I) and on July 11, 2024 in Case C-757/22 (Meta Platforms Ireland II).
-In both decisions, the ECJ confirmed that qualified entities - such as consumer associations - are entitled to pursue infringements of the General Data Protection Regulation in court under Art.
-80 (2) GDPR, irrespective of an individual mandate from data subjects.
+In both rulings, the ECJ confirmed that qualified entities - such as consumer associations - are entitled under Art.
+80 para.
+2 GDPR are entitled to pursue violations of the General Data Protection Regulation in court, irrespective of an individual mandate from data subjects.
 It is sufficient that the action is brought in the interest of protecting the rights and freedoms of natural persons and relates to sufficiently specific data processing.
 It is not necessary for individuals to be specifically affected.
 This paved the way for effective collective redress in data protection law at European level.

 Reading tip: BGH confirms claim for injunctive relief under competition law following GDPR infringement when ordering medicines online